gshettylee/Python-helpful-resources-and-websites-to-get-started/README.md

 The three stars`***` above indicates Highly Recommended

 ## Connect with me
    Hi!
 I am Greeshma Shetty, A self-taught Software Engineer.
-I code to help junior software engineers and engineers with non-coding background to get started with software engineering.
+I code/contribute in open source to help junior software engineers and engineers with non-coding background to get started with software engineering.
 You can connect with me at [Linkedin](https://www.linkedin.com/in/greeshma-shetty-a88287a9/)